odoo/documentation/content/contributing/development/coding_guidelines.rst

 - within *models.Transient* methods: these methods are called exactly like regular *models.Model* ones, within a transaction and with the corresponding ``cr.commit()/rollback()`` at the end
-- etc. (see general rule above if you have in doubt!)
+- etc. (see general rule above if you are in doubt!)

 All ``cr.commit()`` calls outside of the server framework from now on must have an **explicit comment** explaining why they are absolutely necessary, why